-We are expecting fixed priced contracts, although we will consider other pricing models.
+We are expecting fixed priced contracts, although we will consider other pricing models-, which could include license and transactional models.

 Please specify which tasks you are bidding on explicitly.

 For each task bid, Vendor should provide a price including a breakdown of non-recurring expense (NRE) and recurring expense.
 We are interested in the bids to be broken down by the major tasks.
 Information we are interested in include: